Clinic vs Hospital: How to Choose the Best Working Environment

-- Allied health professionals may spend more time with paperwork tasks than at hospitals.
+- Allied health professionals tend to complete more paperwork than at hospitals.

 - A predictable routine can become boring for some.

-If you’re right out of school or an allied healthcare certificate program, it might be wise to apply to a hospital job to gain more diverse experience and exposure.
-If you already have the passion for a certain specialty, working in a private clinic that provides particular services may be the perfect place for you.
-Most hospital HR departments and clinics desire the same things: passion, ambition, and professionalism.
-So really, it comes down to where you see yourself.
+If you’re a new high school graduate or fresh out of an allied healthcare certificate program, it might be wise to apply to a hospital job to gain more diverse experience and exposure.
+If you’re already passionate about a certain specialty, outpatient clinics could be the perfect place for you.

-If you prefer a more laid back, affable workplace that emphasizes patient care, a clinic might be a great choice.
+If you prefer a more laidback workplace that emphasizes patient care, a clinic is probably a better choice.
 The same goes for someone who hopes to avoid hospice situations.
-If you prefer a bustling working environment that provides an ever-changing array of conditions and situations, a hospital might be an excellent fit.

-A great method for helping you make your decision is to ask some local healthcare professionals about their favorite elements of their jobs, and what they’d most like to change.
+To help you make an educated decision, why not ask some local healthcare professionals about their favorite elements of their jobs?
+What would they most like to change?

 How Will Your Job Affect Your Family and Personal Life?

-Working a night shift at a hospital might be ideal for your schedule if you don’t have kids now, but a clinic setting will likely be an appealing choice if you’ve got children in school full-time.
-It’s okay to change your mind, but changing a hospital work schedule may present a few extra hurdles.
+Don’t have kids now?
+Working a night shift at a hospital might be ideal for your schedule, but parents with school-aged children might prefer a clinic setting.
+It’s okay to change your mind, but changing a hospital work schedule could be fairly difficult.

-If you’ve worked in a clinic or held hospital jobs, what has your experience been like?
+Have experience working in a clinic or hospital?
 We’d love to hear your thoughts in the comments below!

 If you’re considering an allied health career – and are currently in the New Jersey area – get the ball rolling by contacting an AIMS representative today.